Ashleylinn/System-Monitoring-Tool/README.md

 # System Monitoring Tool

-This program will present the information in real-time in graphical form by displaying the memory, cpu, and cores.
-This program is intend to run un a Linux OS (IA lab machines).
+This program presents real-time information in graphical form by displaying memory, CPU, and core usage.
+It is intended to run on a Linux OS (IA lab machines).

 ## Implementation